Differential graded algebras for trivalent plane graphs and their representations: The coefficient ring

 In other words, we may choose any of these combinatorial models as defining the same object.
 In order to change between combinatorial models, we simply apply the transition maps $\Phi_T^{T'} = \varphi_{T'}^{-1} \circ \varphi_T$.

 The perspective of Casals and Murphy \cite{CM_DGA} is purely combinatorial, and hence, they work by constructing the various $(\scr{A}_T,\partial^{\scr{A}}_T)$ and proving that they may all be canonically identified via canonical isomorphisms.
 This is surprisingly tricky, as the transition maps between $R_T$ and $R_{T'}$ look somewhat complicated, and accounts for quite a bit of effort to achieve.
 In the non-commutative setting, we are automatically confronted with this issue; as described in the introduction, different choices of trees yield different choices of capping paths, and as is clear from the statement of Theorem \ref{thm:nc_CM_functoriality}, this makes the naturality of the corresponding transition dg-isomorphisms a bit harder.
-For that reason, it is worth mimicking the work of Casals and Murphy a little further to see how they identify their models.
-We modify the argument to make it more elementary; indeed, the functoriality in Theorem \ref{thm:nc_CM_functoriality} is part of the structure of our non-commutative models, and accessing them is easiest if one avoids the language of geometric invariant theory.
+We follow the Casals--Murphy approach of working with a slightly larger dg-algebra, from which the models for each $T$ are induced naturally.
+Transitioning between different choices of $T$ in the non-commutative setting is then discussed in Section \ref{ssec:transition}.

 To this end, consider the collection $E$ of all of the edges of the graph.
 Then we may form the free abelian group $\Z^E$ and consider the group ring $\wt{R} := \Z[\Z^E].$ We have natural projection maps